The Ill and the Impaired in Early Medieval (10th-13th century) Poland. A case study of the sites from Kałdus (Kuyavian-Pomeranian voivodship).

 All relevant publications associated with the project are listed here.

-Matczak M. D., Kozłowski T., Chudziak W., “The social status of the disabled and diseased in early medieval Culmen in Poland” (in preparation)
+- Matczak M. D., Kozłowski T., Chudziak W., “The social status of the disabled and diseased in early medieval Culmen in Poland”.
+International Journal of Paleopathology (in preparation)

-Matczak M. D., Kozłowski T., Chudziak W., “Vampires, the Diseased and Disabled in Early Medieval Culmen in Poland” (in preparation)
+- Matczak M. D., Kozłowski T., Chudziak W., “Vampires, the Diseased and Disabled in Early Medieval Culmen in Poland”.
+Cambridge Archaeological Journal (in preparation)

-Matczak M. D., Kozłowski T. (2017).
-“Dealing with difference: using the osteobiographies of two women from medieval Poland to identify practices of care” [in:] New Developments in the Bioarchaeology of Care: Further Case Studies and Extended Theory, ed. by L. Tilley, A. Schrenk (121-151).
+- Matczak M. D., Kozłowski T. (2017).
+“Dealing with difference: using the osteobiographies of a woman with leprosy and a woman with gigantism from medieval Poland to identify practices of care” [in:] New Developments in the Bioarchaeology of Care: Further Case Studies and Extended Theory, ed. by L. Tilley, A. Schrenk (121-151).
 New York: Springer.

 Grant is provided by the National Science Centre, Poland.
 Grant number: UMO-2014/13/N/HS3/04602.